 Public Participation Opportunity

-Community members also have the opportunity to learn about and comment upon how the District plans to spend its federal IDEA funds at the next Avon Board of Education meeting, which will be held at 6:30 at Avon Middle School on Tuesday, February 16th.
+Community members also have the opportunity to learn about and comment upon how the District plans to spend to spend its Federal IDEA funds at an upcoming Avon Board of Education meeting.